 Recent developments in the United States highlight the risk that governing bodies face when it comes to liability for a player’s injuries.
 The NFL continues to be mired with litigation following a class action raised on behalf of former NFL players.
 The players alleged that the league had hidden the dangers of head trauma from them.
-A settlement was reached with the NFL last year and is widely reported to be in the region of $1 billion, but disputes continue about terms of the settlement.
+A settlement was reached with the NFL in 2019 and is widely reported to be in the region of $1 billion, though disputes continue about terms of the settlement.

 While it may be an expensive lesson, the latest statistics do suggest that the steps taken by the NFL are beginning to pay off.
 To take one example, this season the NFL introduced a rule preventing players from leading or initiating contact with their helmets on tackles.
 It was greeted with widespread confusion and criticism from players, coaches and fans because of the difficulties officiating the rule, but the NFL stood by the change.